RonnyldoSilva/OpenCV_Mat_to_Base64/README.md

 # Mat to Base64 and Base64 to Mat (OPENCV C++)

-(If you like, leave a star)
+:star::star::star::star::star: (If it was useful, leave a star)

-:star::star::star::star::star:

 ## What does this algorithm do?